Chesterfield Township, New Jersey

 Chesterfield Township is a township in Burlington County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 9,422, an increase of 1,723 (+22.4%) from the 2010 census count of 7,699, which in turn reflected an increase of 1,744 (+29.3%) from the 5,955 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 9,422, its highest decennial census count ever and an increase of 1,723 (+22.4%) from the 2010 census count of 7,699, which in turn had reflected an increase of 1,744 (+29.3%) from the 5,955 counted at the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 Chesterfield has permanently preserved more than 7000 acres of farmland through state and county programs and a township-wide transfer of development credits program that directs future growth to a designated "receiving area" known as Old York Village, which is a neo-traditional, New Urbanism community built on 560 acres incorporating a variety of housing types, neighborhood commercial facilities, a new elementary school, civic uses, and active and passive open space areas with preserved agricultural land surrounding the planned village.
 Construction began in the early 2000s and a significant percentage of the community is now complete.
-As of 2023 the majority of the construction is complete including Old York Village's mixed used; commercial, retail and housing section.
+As of 2024, the majority of the construction is complete, including Old York Village's mixed-use commercial, retail, and housing component.
 Old York Village was the winner of the American Planning Association's National Outstanding Planning Award in 2004.

 History

 The land was first settled in 1677, when a group of primarily Quaker immigrants from England established the settlement of Crosswicks, the oldest of the three communities of the township.
 The village was named after the Crosswicks Creek that separates Burlington and Mercer counties.
 The other two villages were Recklesstown (now Chesterfield) and Plattsburg (now Sykesville).
 Recklesstown was named in honor of one of its founders, Joseph Reckless, until the community's name was changed in 1888 at the urging of a Congressman and local resident in the face of public scorn.

 Chesterfield Township was originally formed on November 6, 1688.
 It was named after the 2nd Earl of Chesterfield whose seat of Chesterfield was in Derbyshire, where many of the township's earliest settlers had lived.
-The township was reformed by Royal charter on January 10, 1713, and was incorporated as one of New Jersey's initial 104 townships by the Township Act of 1798 of the New Jersey Legislature on February 21, 1798.
+The township was reformed by royal charter on January 10, 1713, and was incorporated as one of New Jersey's initial 104 townships by the Township Act of 1798 of the New Jersey Legislature on February 21, 1798.
 Portions of the township were taken to form New Hanover Township (December 2, 1723) and Bordentown borough (December 9, 1825).

 Crosswicks played a role during the American Revolutionary War.
 On June 23, 1778, British soldiers near the Crosswicks Creek shot the horse out from under Elias Dayton, a captain with the New Jersey militia.
 A cannonball from the period remains lodged in the side of the Friends Meeting House.